Home | Playful Learning Activities | Outdoor & Sensory Play | Sensory Activities for Young Children

 Chocolate Mud

 Do you have children in your classroom who are eager to put dirt or sand in their mouths?
-They might enjoy this taste-safe chocolate mud activity using two ingredients you likely have on-hand: chocolate frosting and flour!
+They might enjoy this taste-safe chocolate mud activity using two food ingredients: chocolate frosting and flour!
 This mud activity can be made soft or crumbly.
 You can also add play flowers for a fun gardening pretend play activity.
 Click here for the recipe and instructions.

 Tags: toddlers